-- 4. Copies of all warranties, guarantees, operating and maintenance manuals shall be delivered to Landlord. - 5.
-Vendor shall instruct Landlord's Building engineers in the operation and maintenance of all equipment and systems installed. - B. As-Built Drawings: Vendor shall provide Landlord with complete and accurate sets of as-built drawings at completion of the project.
+- 5. Vendor shall instruct Landlord's Building engineers in the operation and maintenance of all equipment and systems installed. - B. As-Built Drawings: Vendor shall provide Landlord with complete and accurate sets of as-built drawings at completion of the project.
 These shall include, but not be limited to: - 1.
 Architect Floor plans at 1/8" = 1'0" scale showing all partitions, location of glass, doors, built-ins, millwork and cabinets, sinks and plumbing locations and any other generally applicable information. - 2.
 Electrical plans at 1/8" = 1'0" scale showing all electrical outlets, telephone outlets, panel schedules and special outlets (CRT's, dedicated circuits, etc.). - 3.
 Life Safety plans at 1/8" = 1'0" scale showing all Life Safety devices (smoke detectors, strobes, pull stations, wire runs, and the location of the end of line resistors for speakers and strobes). - 4.
-Reflected ceiling plans at 1/8" = 1'0" scale showing the HVAC system (duct runs, troffers, mixing boxes, special units, etc.) and sprinkler locations. - C. Architectural drawings shall be CAD-generated in AUTOCAD Release, most current version, (with no third party software), shall be submitted in one (1) hard copy and two (2) on disk.
-MEP drawings shall be (1) hard copy redlined as built plan(s).
+Reflected ceiling plans at 1/8" = 1'0" scale showing the HVAC system (duct runs, troffers, mixing boxes, special units, etc.) and sprinkler locations. - C. Architectural drawings shall be CAD-generated in AUTOCAD Release, most current version, (with no third-party software), and shall be submitted as both PDF and CAD.
+MEP drawings shall be submitted as both PDF and CAD redlined as built plan(s).
 All shall comply with reasonable standards established by Landlord from time to time.
 As-builts shall include all "X-REF" drawings necessary. - a.
 As-builts shall show new work as well as previous conditions that remain.
-Notation of any unique or special circumstances pertaining to construction shall be made. - D. HVAC testing and balancing is to be performed by an independent Vendor.
-Approved by Landlord upon satisfactory completion of balance and operation test, three sets of tenant HVAC drawings and three air balance reports, according to the AABC standards, shall be submitted to Landlord. - E. At the completion of construction, Vendor shall submit to Landlord: - 1.
-A Conditional Waiver and Release of Lien from the Vendor and each of its subvendors, material suppliers and laborers, containing the appropriate provisions, as reasonably determined by the Landlord.
-(Additionally, upon final payment, based on legal documents specific to the property, an Unconditional Waiver and Release of Lien from the
+Notation of any unique or special circumstances pertaining to construction shall be made. - D HVAC testing and balancing is to be performed by an independent Vendor.
+Approved by Landlord upon satisfactory completion of balance and operation test, a PDF and a CAD file of tenant HVAC drawings and the air balance report, according to the AABC standards, shall be submitted to Landlord. - E. At the completion of construction, Vendor shall submit to Landlord: - An Unconditional Waiver and Release of Lien from the Vendor and each of its subvendors, material suppliers and laborers, containing the appropriate provisions, as reasonably determined by the Landlord.
+Each Waiver should be on the Vendor or subvendor's letterhead. - 2.
+Perform a post-construction cleaning of each work area to include, but not limited to, cleaning of all windowsills, blinds, inside of perimeter windows, light diffusers, HVAC grilles, cabinets, sinks, carpet, resilient floors, perimeter induction units, and doors.

-6/1/2018 STANDARDS Page 11 of 142 TENANT CONSTRUCTION
+6/1/2018 STANDARDS Page 11 of 140